Skip to main content Skip to main content

 Required nominal return = ((1 + required_real_return) * (1 + inflation)) - 1

-The defaults above ($80K spending / $2M portfolio / 2.5% inflation) recreate the canonical 4% rule case.
+The defaults above ($80K spending / $2M portfolio / 2.5% inflation) produce a 4.00% required REAL return — the same number as, but NOT the same plan as, the famous '4% rule'.
 Real return required = 80,000 / 2,000,000 = 4.00%.
 Nominal return required = ((1.04 * 1.025) - 1) = 6.60%.
 This is the calculation that anchors the IPS return-objectives section -- before any discussion of equity-vs-bond weights, the required nominal return tells you what the portfolio must earn to fund the plan.
 Drag spending up to $120K and watch the verdict shift to STRESSED: real return required becomes 6.00%, nominal 8.65%, which is well above what a 60/40 portfolio has historically earned -- meaning the IPS must surface this gap to the client and force a trade-off conversation (lower spending, work longer, accept higher risk of plan failure, or shift to higher equity allocation with larger drawdown risk).
 The math is the prompt for the conversation.
+Do not conflate the two: the 4% safe-withdrawal-rate research (Bengen, Trinity study) assumes the retiree spends PRINCIPAL down over a roughly 30-year horizon, while this IPS calculation demands the portfolio fund spending as a PERPETUITY that never touches principal.
+The perpetuity target is materially more conservative -- confusing the two overstates what a portfolio sized to the 4% rule can support forever.

 Find a public IPS template from a CFA Institute or CFP Board resource (search 'CFA Institute IPS template' or 'CFP Board IPS example').
 Read one end-to-end.
 Note three things: (1) how brief it is (the good ones are 1-3 pages, not 10); (2) how the rebalancing clause is written (is it explicit or vague?); (3) whether it includes a 'when to revise this IPS' section (good IPSs are revised on life events, not on market moves).
 Then sketch a one-page IPS for yourself based on your own KYC profile.